H. S. Phoolka: Resolution to fight

-Formation of Citizens Justice Committee
+Citizens Justice Committee and The Sikh Forum

+Descendants of the victims of the 1984 anti-Sikh riots with The Sikh Forum; Harvinder Singh Phoolka, D.I.G.
+Partap Singh and Pushpindar Singh can be seen in the photograph.

 Phoolka conceived and pursued the formation of the Citizen's Justice Committee (CJC).
 The CJC served as an umbrella organisation for several human rights activists and legal luminaries.
 Floated in May 1985, the CJC has been pivotal in representing the 1984 anti-Sikh massacre victims before the various judicial commissions that have been formed for inquiry into the massacres.
 Membership included Justice Ranjit Singh Narula, Soli Sorabjee, General Jagjit Singh Aurora, Justice V. M. Tarkunde and Khushwant Singh.
 As a counselor for the CJC, Phoolka represented the victims before the first formal sitting of the Mishra Commission on 29 July 1985.
 The proceedings of the sitting were not made public and were closed to the press.
 In March 1986, the CJC withdrew its co-operation from the Mishra Commission because it disagreed with the commission's decision to hold secret proceedings, and started filing individual court cases.
+Phoolka was and is involved with The Sikh Forum since its inception and makes regular speeches and visits to the bi-annual meetings of the Forum.